Suicide First Aid Lite – Virtual Training

 - Recognising and asking about suicide

-- Referring a person onto suicide first aiders
+- Referring a person onto a trained professional

 Suicide First Aid Lite (Virtual) training offers learning outcomes that are knowledge based and factual.
 This training can be used as a stand-alone programme or as the first part of a journey to learn suicide prevention skills.